jainam1903/AI-Scenario-App/README.md

 4. Open your browser and navigate to `http://localhost:3000` to use the application.

-## API Endpoint
+## API Endpoints

-The backend exposes a single API endpoint:
+- `GET /api/test` - Test if the API is working
+- `GET /api/test-openai` - Test if the OpenAI integration is working

-- **POST /api/analyze-scenario**: Analyzes a scenario based on the provided description and constraints.
+- `POST /api/analyze-scenario` - Analyze a scenario based on the provided description and constraints

 Request payload:
 ```json